serverless/blog/posts/2018-05-02-fn-project-serverless.md

 ---
-title: "Fn project brings containerized, cloud-agnostic functions to a cloud near you"
+title: "Fn Project brings containerized, cloud-agnostic functions to a cloud near you"
-description: The Fn project is an open source, container-native serverless platform that you can run anywhere—on any cloud or on-premise.
+description: The Fn Project is an open source, container-native serverless platform that you can run anywhere—on any cloud or on-premise.
 date: 2018-05-02
 layout: Post
 thumbnail: https://s3-us-west-2.amazonaws.com/assets.site.serverless.com/blog/fn-thumb.jpg